mjbrodie/2023-01-18-dsci310-git-miles/README.md

 - `git add <FILE>`: add the <FILE>s to the staging area
 - `git commit`: create the commit (aka snapshot)
     - `git commit -m "MESSAGE"`:  create the git message directly in the command line

+- `git push origin main`: sends code from branch 'main' local computer to the remote 'origin'